 In this function we have used quite a few parameters as for example, header, colnames,sep….
 Don´t worry about that, because I’m going to explain what it means.

-It’s A boolean parameter, if we write True, we will receive the data with header, if not no.
+It’s A boolean parameter, if we write True, we will load the data with header.

 We can change the column names with this parameter, in this case we have wrote the same name that have the csv file.